safespring/web/content/blogg/2022-05-terraform-ansible.md

 Openstack APIs if the inventory is frequently updated.

 ## Terraform and Ansible
-It must be "Terrible" then ;-), actually not the terrible at all.
+It must be "Terrible" then ;-) ?
+Actually it is not terrible at all.

-Terraform keeps it's own account of all objects that it provisons together with their matadata.
+Terraform keeps it's own account of all objects that it provisions together with its matadata.
 This is called "state" and it is stored in the local directory where Terraform is run by default, in a file called `terraform.tfstate`.
 The previous state version is backed up in the file `terraform.tfstate.backup`.

-This means that most things you can query the API for, about your Terraform provided objects in openstack, will also be present in the local Terraform state file.
-Hence, if we use a script that querys the local Terraform state file we will benefit from very fast performance and no resource consumption in the Openstack API.
+This means that most things you can query the API for, about your Terraform provided objects in OpenStack, will also be present in the local Terraform state file.
+Hence, if we use a script that queries the local Terraform state file we will benefit from very fast performance and no resource consumption in the OpenStack API.
 This is exactly what we'll showcase here.
-There is several scripts/programs available for this purpose (duckduckgo.com is your friend), but we'll use a simple [python script][ati] orginally developed by Cisco Systems.
+There is several scripts/programs available for this purpose (duckduckgo.com is your friend), but we'll use a simple [python script][ati] originally developed by Cisco Systems.

 In order to use it, just copy or symlink the script somewhere convenient and use the path of it as the `--inventory` option to `ansible-*` commands.
-If you put the script in a directory, and use the directory name as `--inventory`, you can also combine information from dynamic inventory provided by the script with static inventory files that further enrich or transform the dynamic inventory.
-For instance if you use an Ansible role or playbook that require a specific host group name you can use a static inventory to define a new host group that you choos the name of and specify a hos group  from the dynamic inventory as `children` to the group you created, and then use that group with your role or playbook.
+If you put the script in a directory, and use the directory name as `--inventory`, you can also combine information from the dynamic inventory provided by the script with static inventory files that further enrich or transform the dynamic inventory.
+For instance if you use an Ansible role or playbook that requires a specific host group name you can use a static inventory to define a new host group that you choose the name of and specify a hos group  from the dynamic inventory as `children` to the group you created, and then use that group with your role or playbook.
 We'll look at that in a later example.

 ## Examples
 We'll use the code [examples][sftfexamples] in the Terraform module [git